 - Maintenance technicians are resistant to change, happy with legacy solutions

 These are valid concerns.
-In the transportation industry, which craves modernization, faces a shortage in technicians and suffers from less than ideal work conditions, not addressing these challenges can lead to failure.
-These concerns are also reasons why DI recommends engaging in a pilot evaluation.
-A pilot evaluation engages technicians immediately and prevents frustration by making them critical members of the evaluation team.
-It is inevitable that not all feedback or experiences will be positive – the key is to design the pilot such that this feedback evaluates the technology and not the person.
+The transportation industry, which craves modernization, faces a shortage in technicians and suffers from less than ideal work conditions.
+Not addressing these challenges can lead to failure.
+These concerns are also reasons why DI recommends engaging in a pilot program.
+A pilot program engages technicians immediately and prevents frustration by making them critical members of the evaluation team.
+It is inevitable that not all feedback will be positive – the key is to design the pilot in a way that the feedback evaluates the technology and not the person.

-The most critical aspect of any technology introduction is to set clear expectations of your goals.
-DI’s AUGMENTOR™ for example, uses the HoloLens and its use will not be perfect day one.
-The expectation that it will must be tempered.
+The most important aspect of introducing new technology is to set clear expectations of your goals.
+DI’s AUGMENTOR™ for example, uses the HoloLens and its use will not be perfect on day one.
+The expectation that it will must be checked.
 Additionally, no two enterprises are the same.
-Personnel, policies, management style, work structures, etc. are always different.
+Policies, management style, work structures, etc. are always different.
 A pilot needs to be planned early, including how to introduce technicians to the technology.
 Allow them to use it and be very clear about what the limitations are.
-The technology introduction period is also a great opportunity to involve your personnel in crafting the metrics you use to evaluate the solution and make them feel as though they are a critical part of the feedback process.
+The technology introduction period is also a great opportunity to involve your employees in crafting the metrics you use to evaluate the programs effectiveness.

 2. Engage users in the feedback process

 The goal of the pilot is not just to evaluate.
 Feedback from the pilot is used for decision making and to plan future adoption and scalability goals.
-You cannot do this without high engagement from your end users, particularly those that will be expected to wear the HoloLens.
-The pilot structure must be such that their feedback is sought on a recurring basis.
-Engaging users in how they are doing with the headset and what are they finding difficult is critical for not only pilot success, but long-term implementation.
-Depending on the organization and timing of the pilot, this can be sought internally on a daily basis or weekly with the help of our customer success team.
+You can’t do this without high engagement from your end users, particularly those that will be expected to wear the HoloLens.
+The pilot structure must be designed in a way that their feedback is sought on a recurring basis.
+Engaging users in how they are doing with the headset and what are they finding difficult is important for not only pilot success, but long-term implementation.
+Depending on the organization and timing of the pilot, this can be determined on a daily or weekly basis.
 The key is inclusion – not seeking or accepting feedback and soliciting ideas for best practices is a recipe for pilot failure.
 You will not be able to overcome the headset as a barrier if you don’t engage your personnel in what is working or not.

 3. Choose champions not just participants